THE MILLIONAIRE DENTIST™

 apple podcast logo overcast logo spreaker logo pocketcasts logo tunein logo iTunes Logo google podcasts logo iheartradio logo

 Even the smartest people still make dumb mistakes.
-Casey and Jarrod talk about 4 common dumb things that dental practice owners do that are really hurting their income and retirement savings.
+Casey and Jarrod talk about 4 common dumb things dental practice owners do that hurt their income and retirement savings.
+Do you find yourself doing these same things?

 Speaker 1: